The Diplomats: Career beginnings and success (2000–2006)

 The first commercial appearance of the group was on Cam'ron's 2000 album S.D.E., released on Epic Records.
 Cam'ron eventually demanded a release from Epic, and signed with Roc-A-Fella Records, then owned by his childhood friend Damon Dash.
 Cam'ron released his third album, Come Home with Me through Roc-A-Fella.
 The album featured numerous guest appearances from Juelz Santana and Jim Jones.
 The lead singles were platinum hits "Oh Boy" and "Hey Ma", which both featured Santana.
 The album served as both an introduction to The Diplomats and a stepping stone for the rest of the group to be signed to Roc-A-Fella.

 The Diplomats followed Cam'ron's solo album shortly after with their debut album Diplomatic Immunity released in 2003, which featured a remix of "Hey Ma", as well as the lead single, "Dipset Anthem", produced by Heatmakerz which peaked at #64 on the Billboard Hot R&B/Hip-Hop Songs chart.
 The double-disc album was a success and quickly became certified gold by RIAA less than two months after its release.
 By the time of the release of their 2004 followup, Diplomatic Immunity 2, additional members Hell Rell, 40 Cal., and J. R. Writer had joined the group.
-Before long the Dipset empire was growing adding members such as: Jay Bezel, Un Kasa, the late Stack Bundles, Max B, comedian Katt Williams, and female first lady, Jha Jha.
+Before long the Dipset empire was growing adding affiliates such as: Jay Bezel, Un Kasa, the late Stack Bundles, Max B, comedian Katt Williams, and female first lady, Jha Jha.
 In 2006, Jim Jones created his own person skating team, called Dipskate.